Ready to learn more?

 What You’ll Learn

-- Provide advanced culinary planning, preparation and presentation for a variety of food service environments using a range of classical and contemporary techniques.
+- Provide advanced culinary planning, preparation, and presentation for various food service environments using a range of classical and contemporary techniques.

 - Apply basic and advanced food and bake science to food preparation to create a desired end product.

-- Contribute to and monitor adherence of others to the provision of a well-maintained kitchen environment and to the service of food and beverage products that are free from harmful bacteria or other contaminants, adhering to health, safety, sanitation and food handling regulations.
+- Contribute to and monitor adherence of others to the provision of a well-maintained kitchen environment and to the service of food and beverage products that are free from harmful bacteria or other contaminants, adhering to health, safety, sanitation, and food handling regulations.

-- Ensure the safe operation of the kitchen and all aspects of food preparation to promote healthy work spaces, responsible kitchen management and efficient use of resources.
+- Ensure the safe operation of the kitchen and all aspects of food preparation to promote healthy workspaces, responsible kitchen management, and efficient use of resources.

-- Create menus that reflect knowledge of nutrition and food ingredients, promote general health and well-being, respond to a range of nutritional needs and preferences and address modifications for special diets, food allergies and intolerances, as required.
+- Create menus that reflect knowledge of nutrition and food ingredients, promote general health and well-being, respond to a range of nutritional needs and preferences, and address modifications for special diets, food allergies, and intolerances, as required.

 Ready to get started?

-Next Cohort: Sep 5-Aug 29
+Next Cohort: Sep 1-Sep 1

 By submitting your email address, you acknowledge and agree to CourseCompare.ca's Terms of Service and Privacy Policy.